In-depth reviews of the latest scuba diving equipment. Real-world testing by Australian divers for Australian conditions.

 Rating 4.5/5 · Price $259

-The best-value TG-7 housing available, with dual fibre optic ports and full control access at a third of the OEM housing price.
+SeaFrogs TG-7 housing review: the best-value case for the OM System TG-7, with dual fibre-optic ports and full controls at a third of the OEM price.

 Rating 4/5 · Price $945